CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Cyclical State Transitions

 \textbf{Orbiting motion cycles}, in contrast, introduce circular trajectories.
 First, a random clutter object or another cyclic object is selected as the \textit{center object} about which the orbiting will occur.
 Second, a random orbit radius $r \in [r_{min}, r_{max}]$ and initial angle $\gamma \in [0, 360)$ are sampled, and the initial position of the orbiting object is updated to match the corresponding point on the orbital path, offset by the center object's initial position.

-The orbiting object performs a full revolution around the central object over the course of one complete cycle.
-Importantly, the position of the orbiting object is computed \textit{relative to the center object's position at each time step}.
-This design enables stacked dynamics, where an object may orbit around another object that itself follows, e.g., a linear motion cycle.
+The position of an orbiting object is computed \textit{relative to the center object's position at each time step}.
+This design enables stacked dynamics, where an object may orbit another that itself moves, e.g., in a linear motion cycle.

 \Cref{fig:spatial_relations_over_time} shows a CycliST scene with two motion cycles and illustrates how they affect the spatial relations between objects over time.
 Note that not only are the motion patterns cyclical, but the spatial relations exhibit an analogously periodic, although even more complex, trajectory.
 Furthermore, some relations within this dynamic scene remain unaffected by the embedded dynamics, allowing, for example, the posing of questions regarding a relation being \textit{always} or \textit{ever} true.